EarthDEM

 Citation

-Along with acknowledging the PGC, the EarthDEM dataset should be cited as follows.
+Along with acknowledging the PGC, the EarthDEM dataset should be cited as follows:

-DEM Mosaics: Porter, Claire; Howat, Ian; Husby, Erik; Noh, Myoung-Jon; Khuvis, Samuel; Danish, Evan; Tomko, Karen; Gardiner, Judith; Negrete, Adelaide; Yadav, Bidhyananda; Klassen, James; Kelleher, Cole; Cloutier, Michael; Bakker, Jesse; Enos, Jeremy; Arnold, Galen; Bauer, Greg; Morin, Paul, 2022, “EarthDEM – Mosaics, Version 1”, https://doi.org/10.7910/DVN/MVOWY7, Harvard Dataverse, V1.
+Porter, Claire; Howat, Ian; Husby, Erik; Noh, Myoung-Jon; Khuvis, Samuel; Danish, Evan; Tomko, Karen; Gardiner, Judith; Negrete, Adelaide; Yadav, Bidhyananda; Klassen, James; Kelleher, Cole; Cloutier, Michael; Bakker, Jesse; Power, Devin; Enos, Jeremy; Arnold, Galen; Bauer, Greg; Morin, Paul, 2024, “EarthDEM – Strips, Version 4.1”, https://doi.org/10.7910/DVN/YJAH5X, Harvard Dataverse, V1, [Date Accessed].

-DEM Strips: Porter, Claire; Howat, Ian; Husby, Erik; Noh, Myoung-Jon; Khuvis, Samuel; Danish, Evan; Tomko, Karen; Gardiner, Judith; Negrete, Adelaide; Yadav, Bidhyananda; Klassen, James; Kelleher, Cole; Cloutier, Michael; Bakker, Jesse; Enos, Jeremy; Arnold, Galen; Bauer, Greg; Morin, Paul, 2022, “EarthDEM – Strips, Version 1”, https://doi.org/10.7910/DVN/LHE9O7, Harvard Dataverse, V1
+Porter, Claire; Howat, Ian; Husby, Erik; Noh, Myoung-Jon; Power, Devin; Khuvis, Samuel; Danish, Evan; Tomko, Karen; Gardiner, Judith; Negrete, Adelaide; Yadav, Bidhyananda; Klassen, James; Kelleher, Cole; Cloutier, Michael; Bakker, Jesse; Enos, Jeremy; Arnold, Galen; Bauer, Greg; Morin, Paul, 2024, “EarthDEM – Mosaics, Version 1.1”, https://doi.org/10.7910/DVN/L2BEKY, Harvard Dataverse, V1, [Date Accessed].

 Current Release